Article published on the 9th of June, 2026.

 As WorkPoint Express 365 is a modern Office Add-In in most cases when we release updates to the application - new functionality and fixes are instantly available to all existing users.
 We publish the application updates to our servers, then Add-in Task Pane on users' desktops will automatically recognize that a new version is available and reload it with zero interruption.

-On this release however, new functionality relating to the new Drag and Drop features and how we store users' application preferences and state do require additional tenant permission scopes to use the new functionality.
-All
+On this release however, new functionality relating to Drag and Drop upload features and how we store users' application preferences and state do require some additional tenant permissions.

-For customers that are already running WorkPoint Express 365, this means that we need to request consent from a tenant administrator to use these new functionality.
+For customers that are already running WorkPoint Express 365, an administrator has to approve WorkPoint Express 365 to use these permissions.
 Once these permissions are granted - the new functionality be instantly available on release.

 For new customers, after the release - will be submitting the updated application manifest to Microsoft for review.
 This is simply to explicitly declare these permissions as dependencies as part of the Office Add-In listing.
 Once Microsoft review and approve this update, the store listing will show these permissions as pre-requisites and new installations will prompt users to grant consent accordingly.